 Issuer Profile

 Ecopetrol S.A.
-(Ecopetrol) is Colombia's largest corporation and the state oil company, involved in the exploration, production, refining, transportation, and commercialization of crude oil and gas in Colombia.
-Following an IPO in 2007 and a second round share offering in August 2011, the government owns 88.5% of the company through shares held by the Ministry of Finance.
+(Ecopetrol) is the state oil company and largest corporation in Colombia, involved in the exploration, production, refining, transportation, and marketing of crude oil and natural gas.
+Following an IPO in 2007 and a

 Rating Rationale